Palawan: Liberation

-During the Marcos dictatorship
+Martial law era

 Like the other parts of the Philippines, Palawan felt the impact when Ferdinand Marcos placed the whole country under martial law in September 1972, and then held on to power for 14 more years, until he was ousted by the 1986 EDSA People Power revolution.

 One incident was when Marcos evicted an estimated 254 families of Indigenous Tagbanwa people from the Calauit Island in order to create a game reserve full of animals imported from Africa.

-In another incident, residents of Bugsuk Island were driven from their homes and communities so that Marcos crony Eduardo Cojuangco could establish a coconut plantation.
+In another incident, residents of Bugsuk Island were driven from their homes and communities so that Marcos' crony Eduardo Cojuangco could establish a coconut plantation.

 Among the leaders who helped organize the effort to prevent the eviction of the Bugsuk Island residents was United Methodist Reverend Magnifico Osorio.
 When the effort failed, Reverend Osorio relocated to Bataraza, a town on the southernmost tip of Palawan Island, where he continued to fight for the rights of the Indigenous peoples of Palawan.
 In March 1985 he successfully facilitated a meeting between Indigenous peoples and the provincial governor at that time Salvador Paredes Socrates, who promised to respect Indigenous rights as long as he was governor.
 A few weeks later, however, Reverend Osorio was found dead out in his ricefields, having been clubbed in the head and shot dead.
 For his work to protect the Indigenous peoples of Palawan, and for the circumstances of his death, Reverend Osorio was honored by having his name inscribed on the Wall of Remembrance at the Philippines' Bantayog ng mga Bayani, which honors the martyrs and heroes who fought the abuses of the Marcos dictatorship.

 The Marcos era was a time of significant deforestation in Palawan and throughout the Philippines, with the forest cover of the Philippines shrinking until only 8% remained.
 In Palawan, one major company given a Timber License Agreements (TLA) to cut down trees during Martial Law was Palawan-Apitong Corp, which was owned by Juan Ponce Enrile.
 Enrile was the government official Ferdinand Marcos put in place to approve Timber License Agreements during Martial Law.